About

 Microbusiness owners using GoDaddy’s online commerce and website building applications are included in the Industry and Commerce dataset.

-No, to maintain the privacy of microbusiness owners, and to obscure GoDaddy business results we do not make public, this data is only available as a ranking.
+No, to maintain the privacy of microbusiness owners, as well as to avoid inferring anything related to GoDaddy’s business results, this data is only available as a ranking.